ivanzud/outline-mcp/README.md

 - "List all the documents in my Outline workspace"
 - "Create a new document in the 'Product' collection"
-- "Find all documents related to a specific topic"
-- "Ask a natural language question about your documents"
 - "Create a template from an existing document"
 - "Update the content of a document"
 - "Add a comment to a document"